What this handout is about

 Writing in a group can be challenging, but it is also a wonderful opportunity to learn about your topic, the writing process, and the best strategies for collaboration.
 We hope that our tips will help you and your group members have a great experience.

-Ede, Lisa and Andrea Lunsford.
+Ede, Lisa S., and Andrea Lunsford.
 1990.
 Singular Texts/Plural Authors: Perspectives on Collaborative Writing.
-Southern Illinois University Press: Carbondale & Edwardsville.
+Carbondale, IL: Southern Illinois University Press.

 Speck, Bruce W. 2002.
 Facilitating Students’ Collaborative Writing.
-ASHE-ERIC Higher Education Report 28(6).
-Jossey-Bass A Wiley Company: San Francisco.
+San Francisco: Jossey-Bass.